For those interested in freeway history, look up Randolph Collier (northern California native) who is often dubbed ‘the

 Year Founded: Initial section, 1978, 1996 the rest

 The 73 (SR-73) is a wonderful toll road (however, note that not the entire length is a toll road) that provides a fast modern freeway shortcut experience between the 405 and the 5 freeways in southern Orange County.
 Orange County is without a doubt the toll road leader in California and this is one of their shining accomplishments.

 As you exit the 405 note that you can drive for about 3 miles before you actually enter the toll section of this freeway.
 This was the original part of the 73 freeway first opened in 1978 and called the Corona del Mar Freeway.
 The first exit (1.25 miles in) driving southbound is the fairly short 55 Freeway which ends as a stop lighted highway in Newport Beach.
 Exits along the toll portion of the 73 are equipped with overhead transponders which track your exit and bill your Fastrak account accordingly.

-If you have a FasTrak transponder in your car you can save some serious time by using the lanes that whip all the way around the toll booths.
-FasTrak will also save you a bit on the toll fare.
+If you have a FasTrak transponder in your car you will save you a bit on the cost of the toll fare.

 At a Glance